Kingdom of the Netherlands: Government

 The Monarch and the ministers he appoints form the Government of the Kingdom.
 According to Article 7 of the Charter, the Council of Ministers of the Kingdom of the Netherlands consists of the Council of Ministers of the Netherlands complemented by one Minister Plenipotentiary of Aruba, one Minister Plenipotentiary of Curaçao, and one Minister Plenipotentiary of Sint Maarten.
 The Dutch Prime Minister chairs the Council of Ministers of the Kingdom.

 In December 2007, a Deputy Council for Kingdom Relations was established.
 This deputy council prepares the meetings of the Council of Ministers of the Kingdom.
 The establishment of such a Council has long been advocated by the Council of State of the Kingdom.

 The Government and the Council of Ministers of the Kingdom, along with the monarchy itself, are subject to Article 5 of the Charter that refers their regulation mainly to the Constitution for the Kingdom of the Netherlands as far as the Charter for the Kingdom of the Netherlands does not provide for that.

 Two legal instruments are available at the Kingdom level: the Kingdom act (Rijkswet) and the Order-in-Council for the Kingdom (Algemene maatregel van Rijksbestuur).
 An example of a Kingdom act is the "Kingdom Act regarding Dutch citizenship" (Rijkswet op het Nederlanderschap).

 The Monarch of the Netherlands is the head of state of the Kingdom.
 The Monarch is represented in Aruba, Curaçao, and Sint Maarten by a governor.

+Defense

+The Netherlands Armed Forces (Nederlandse krijgsmacht) are the shared military services of all countries in the Kingdom of the Netherlands, and fall under the Ministry of Defense.